xmidt-org/docs/content/docs/operating/getting_started/tr1d1um.md

 ```

 ## Test Device
-Connect a device to talaria, described [here](/docs/operating/getting_started/talaria/#test-device-connection)
+Connect a device to talaria as described [here](/docs/operating/getting_started/talaria/#test-device-connection).

 ```bash
 curl -i -H "Authorization: Basic AUTHOKEN" HOSTNAME:PRIMARY_PORT/api/v2/device/DEVICE_ID/stat
 ```
 Where HOSTNAME is you DNS record, docker container, or ip address.
-Where AUTHOKEN is the `authHeader` in the yaml configuration file
+Where AUTHOKEN is the `authHeader` in the yaml configuration file.
 Where DEVICE_ID is the device that is connect to talaria.

 ```